Adalbert of Italy

-Adalbert (born 932/936, died 971/975) was the king of Italy from 950 until 961, ruling jointly with his father, Berengar II.
-After their deposition, Adalbert continued to claim the Italian kingdom until his defeat in battle by the forces of Otto I in 965.
+Adalbert I (born 932/936, died 971/975) was the king of Italy from 950 until 961, ruling jointly with his father, Berengar II.
+After their deposition, Adalbert I continued to claim the Italian kingdom until his defeat in battle by the forces of Otto I in 965.
 Since he was the second Adalbert in his family, the Anscarids, he is sometimes numbered Adalbert II.
 His name is occasionally, especially in older works, shortened to Albert.

 Accession

-Adalbert was born between 932 and 936, the son of Berengar, then margrave of Ivrea, and Willa, daughter of Boso, margrave of Tuscany.
+Adalbert I was born between 932 and 936, the son of Berengar II, then margrave of Ivrea, and Willa, daughter of Boso, margrave of Tuscany.
 In 950, he and his father were simultaneously elected by the high nobility to succeed King Lothar II of Italy.
 They were crowned together in the basilica of Saint Michael in Pavia on 15 December.
-Berengar tried to force Lothair's widow, Adelaide, to marry Adalbert and cement their claim to joint kingship.
+Berengar II tried to force Lothair's widow, Adelaide, to marry Adalbert I and cement their claim to joint kingship.
 Although later traditions speak of a marriage, Adelaide refused to be married and fled to Canossa.
 She was tracked down and imprisoned for four months at Como.